-There are 24 hours bus services available, though in the night the bus services get limited to few frequent/busy ones.
+There are 24-hour bus services available, though at night the bus services get limited to a few frequent/busy ones.
 The buses going to central London tend to take more time as there are congestion zones and the roads are always clustered with cars and bikes.
-The buses stop on every bus stop and if you want to hop off just push the red button in front of your seat.
+The buses stop at every bus stop and if you want to hop off just push the red button in front of your seat.
 The bus will stop at the next stop.
 The buses are old age, trolley friendly.
-So if you have a kid in push chair/buggy you can let the bus driver know and they will let you in from the middle of the bus, by opening the step for you to go in.
-There are three types of busses in London i.e. double Decker bus, normal bus and the extended buses.
+So if you have a kid in a pushchair/buggy you can let the bus driver know and they will let you in from the middle of the bus, by opening the step for you to go in.
+There are three types of buses in London i.e. double Decker bus, normal buses and extended buses.
 Not all double Decker buses are running on all the routes.
-As a tourist i would recommend to take the bus around London or rent a bicycle.
+As a tourist, I would recommend taking the bus around London or renting a bicycle.

 Santander Cycle Hire

-Following is a table showing the charges for getting a Santender cycle in London.
+Following is a table showing the charges for getting a Santander cycle in London.

-To access the bike you need to pay minimum £2 and then you pay depending on how long you keep the bike with you at one time.
-So example you go from Mansell Street near Aldgate Station and bike to Embankment which takes about 20 minutes or so to reach then you pay nothing extra.
-In another example if you take the bike from Great guns near Camden Road station and bike to Putney then it will roughly take 50-55 minutes.
-In this case you will have to pay £1 extra to keep the bike with you for more than 30 minutes at one stretch.
+To access the bike you need to pay a minimum of £1.65 and then you pay depending on how long you keep the bike with you at one time.
+So the example you go from Mansell Street near Aldgate Station and bike to Embankment which takes about 20 minutes or so to reach then you pay nothing extra.
+In another example, if you take the bike from Great Guns near Camden Road station and bike to Putney then it will roughly take 50-55 minutes.
+In this case, you will have to pay £1.65 extra to keep the bike with you for more than 30 minutes at one stretch.
 Cycling with family to nearby places can be fun.
-We suggest taking the Bike access for a day depending on where your hotel is and travel around the area by bike if you are close or inside Zone 1.
+We suggest taking the Bike access for a day depending on where your hotel is and travelling around the area by bike if you are close to or inside Zone 1.
 To know more about the Santander cycle routes, membership click here: Santander Cycle

+London has several mainline train stations connecting the city to other parts of the UK.
+These include Paddington, King’s Cross, Euston, Victoria, and more.
 There are in total 13 train lines which connect London.
-As a tourist you will be travelling around central London a lot, so we would like to suggest you to make a ZONE 1 and Maximum ZONE 2 pass by which you will be able to travel around London without any hassle.
-The busiest once are the district, Hammersmith, and Central lines.
-The fares of bus and train tickets are divided in the zones, Zone 1 being the costliest to and travelling from.
-There are one day bus and train passes available from every train station ticket counter and kiosks.
-If you shall need a weekly pass you can buy it from the ticket counters or buy online from TFL website.
+As a tourist you will be travelling around central London a lot, so we would like to suggest you make a ZONE 1 and Maximum ZONE 2 pass by which you will be able to travel around London without any hassle.
+The busiest ones are the district, Hammersmith, and Central lines.
+The fares of bus and train tickets are divided into the zones, Zone 1 being the costliest to and travelling from.
+There are one-day bus and train passes available from every train station ticket counter and kiosks.
+If you shall need a weekly pass you can buy it from the ticket counters or buy it online from the TFL website.
 You can have a look at the London tube map here and can click on it to download it.

 Taxis and Cabs

 There are 24×7 famous London black cabs available in and around London.
-If you are travelling with a group of people there are mini buses are available as well.
+If you are travelling with a group of people there are mini buses available as well.
 You can call for the cabs or look at the website London Oxford Taxis.
 This will help you commute in and around London.
-Recently another highlight of the travel in and around London was the launch of “Emirates Air Line London cable Car” the initial route is planned specifically for the Olympics, which will probably become another London tourist destination in the near future.
-The car will run between new stations i.e. Emirates Greenwich Peninsula at the South London side and the Emirates Royal docks on the North London side.
-For more Getting Around London information please look at the TFL website here.